birefringence/BabyMonitor/README.md

 Dead Time: Defined how many minutes the app will wait after a triggered call until the next call can be triggered.

+Remaining Dead Time: No new calls will be triggered, until this bar is empty.

 Armed: If unset, only a notification is shown but no call is triggered.

 Phone Number: Phone number that will be called if trigger reaches the threshold.